 Note the Le Creuset brand has been reported to have the lowest levels of contaminants in the blue colored pans.

-There are many different types of healthy cookware (each with its pros and cons!) to consider before you make your decision.
-Selecting cookware that’s best for the health of you and your family is paramount.
+There are many different types of healthy cooking materials (each with its pros and cons!) to consider before you make your decision.
+Selecting cookware that's best for the health of you and your family is paramount.

 If you decide to indulge on a high-quality porcelain item, it will last longer than a ceramic coated item, if you're looking for something that will withstand time.